FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Background

 \section{Background}

 Space missions are inherently complex and require efficient and reliable computing systems.
-They can be broadly categorized into near-Earth orbit or deep space missions~\cite{barthSpaceAtmosphericEnvironments2003}.
-Near-Earth orbits include Low Earth Orbit (LEO), Medium Earth Orbit (MEO), and Geostationary Earth Orbit (GEO).
-LEO is between 160 km to 1000 km above the Earth's surface.
+They can be broadly categorized into near-Earth-orbit or deep-space missions~\cite{barthSpaceAtmosphericEnvironments2003,MEO}.
+Near-Earth orbits include Low Earth Orbit (LEO), Medium Earth Orbit (MEO), Geosynchronous (GEO), and High Earth Orbit (HEO)\footnote{HEO can also stand for Highly Elliptical Orbit.
+However, here we classify orbits by altitude.}.
+LEO is between 160 kilometers (km) and 1000 km above the Earth's surface~\cite{MEO}.
 The Starlink system is an example of a LEO constellation~\cite{michel2022first}.
-MEO is between 1,000 km and 35,786 km above the Earth's surface.
-The European Galileo system is an example of an MEO mission~\footnote{https://www.euspa.europa.eu/eu-space-programme/galileo}.
-GEO is approximately 35,786 km above the Earth's surface.
-The ESA's European Data Relay System (EDRS) is an example of a GEO mission~\footnote{https://connectivity.esa.int/european-data-relay-satellite-system-edrs-overview}.
-Deep space missions extend beyond these orbits, with the Moon often considered the lower boundary for deep space.
+MEO is between 1,000 km and 35,786 km above the Earth's surface~\cite{MEO}.
+The European Galileo system is an example of an MEO mission\footnote{\url{https://www.euspa.europa.eu/eu-space-programme/galileo}}.
+GEO is approximately 35,786 km above the Earth's surface~\cite{MEO}.
+The ESA's European Data Relay System (EDRS) is an example of a GEO mission \cite{esa_edrs}.
+HEO is between the GEO distance and the Moon at 384,400 km from Earth, and it hosts early warning satellites that detect ballistic missile launches \cite{sbirs}.
+Deep space missions extend beyond these orbits, with the Moon considered the lower boundary for deep space~\cite{unitedstatesTitle42United2023}.

 The environments within these orbital categories differ significantly, affecting spacecraft in various ways~\cite{jamesNaturalSpaceEnvironment1994}.
 One key difference is radiation levels, which pose risks to hardware components and can degrade overall system performance~\cite{edmondsIntroductionSpaceRadiation2000}.
-As a result, hardware must be designed with fault tolerance to mitigate these effects and ensure reliable functionality.
-Additional factors, such as energy sources, temperature fluctuations, and vibrations during the mission~\cite{wijkerMechanicalVibrationsSpacecraft2013}, also play a role in spacecraft design.
-However, this paper will focus on a hardware logic perspective, and further discussion of these additional concerns lies beyond its scope.
+Additional factors, such as energy sources, temperature fluctuations, and vibrations during the mission, also play a role in spacecraft design~\cite{vibrations_lunch,energy_space}.
+However, this paper will focus on a hardware logic perspective, and further discussion of these additional factors lies beyond its scope.